trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``EpetraExt`` by setting ``EpetraExt_ENABLE_Triutils=OFF``.
 One may want to do this for several reasons but the bottom line is that this gives the user more detailed control over package dependenices.
-See the `TriBITS Dependency Handling Rules/Behaviors`_ and `Explicit disable of an optional package dependency`_ for more discussion and examples.
+See the `TriBITS Dependency Handling Behaviors`_ and `Explicit disable of an optional package dependency`_ for more discussion and examples.

-Before getting into specific examples for some `Example Enable/Disable Use Cases`_, some of the `TriBITS Dependency Handling Rules/Behaviors`_ are defined below.
+Before getting into specific examples for some `Example Enable/Disable Use Cases`_, some of the `TriBITS Dependency Handling Behaviors`_ are defined below.

-TriBITS Dependency Handling Rules/Behaviors
+TriBITS Dependency Handling Behaviors
 -------------------------------------------

 Below, some of the rules and behaviors of the TriBITS dependency management